Always something to do for the holidays or rainy day?

 This also means that as your child grows, they can get rid of the bumper and slowly get a full-fledged tablet with increasing access to using the Android Lollipop system.

-The parental control system on the Kurio Tab 2 Telekids was very close to winning the best-in-class awards.
+The system of parental supervision on the Kurio Tab 2 Telekids was very close to winning the best-in-class awards.

 That shows how seriously they have taken this part of the design in the software.